Bowtie8904/BtDatabase/README.md

   ##### DatabaseAccess class
-  `DatabaseAccess` is the root class for all
+  `DatabaseAccess` is the root class for all databse classes.
+If you want to implement an entirely new system on how to handle the database access, then you should extend this class.
+This is only recommended if you really know what is going on inside the library.
+For most cases it will be sufficient to extend `EmbeddedDatabase` as it already implements a fully functioning trigger system.